mileslucey/Seattle_AirBnB_ETL/README.md

    ~~~~
 ## Load
 ### SQL -- Creating the Schema
-* We choose AirBnB data because we are interested in studying data from Bay Area companies that are market disrupters.
-Additionally, we are interested in studying the sharing economy, an economy in which AirBnB is a key player.
+* We choose Airbnb data because we are interested in studying data from Bay Area companies that are market disrupters.
+Additionally, we are interested in studying the sharing economy, an economy in which Airbnb is a key player.
 * This analysis creates a schema consisting of four tables (listings, hosts, property availability, and property reviews).
 We think this is the best way to divide the data because each table has its own unique focus, each table cannot really be divided into smaller tables (i.e. tables that are equally distinct and have fewer rows than before), and it is an intuitive way of dividing information for people who may use the data in the future.
 * We choose a relational database structure because we want the data to have a strict structure and to be very consistent across all columns.
 We also want the database to be easy to update if needed.
 Lastly, we want to minimize redundancy and to make sure to not have multiple columns displaying the same information.
 * In MySQL, we follow the following steps to create the schema: